mallow66/Blockade-Snake-Game/README.md

 1. Using the indication of a player, with the keys of direction of the keyboard.
 2. Or independently, following a random movement or following an intelligent movement.
 These modes of movements are detailed at the following sections.

+### Movement controlled by the player
+As long as the player does not hit any keys, the snake goes straight.
+As soon as player taps a direction key, his snake takes that direction; the arrows can then either correspond to the cardinal points, or indicate a new direction relative to the current direction (left or right).

+### Random movement
+The snake randomly chooses its direction, even if the corresponding box is busy.

+### Smart movement
+The snake can know if the front, right or left boxes are occupied. he Randomly chooses to go in one of the free directions.
+If the snake can not choose free direction, he sits down.

+### Very smart movement
+The snake can memorize the different positions occupied by the snake each calculation cycle, and take this into account when calculating its next direction.
+If the snake can not choose a free direction, he is falling out.

+### Multiplayer (Network game)

+In addition, two players can play a network: in this case, each player will launch his own game on his computer, connect to the other player and control his own snake.
+He will see on his screen the two snakes: his and his opponent.
+Both player programs will communicate in client / server mode.
+Each program must be able to be started either in client mode or in server mode.
+When two players want to play a game, they have to decide which player will launch its program in server mode, and which player will launch his program in customer.
+The server must be started before the client.